zoiteki/shiren-1/content/dungeons/table-mountain.md

 ### Table Mountain (23-25)

 Super Gaze and Chrome Armor can ruin your inventory, and Polygons can rob you of all your food.
-The things here won't kill you outright, but can make you lose your run.
+The enemies here aren't likely to kill you outright, but can easily ruin your run.

 #### New Enemy Types

 ![Fog Hermit](../images/monsters/hermit_2.png)
 **Fog Hermit** can cast a strange spell in a straight line that can go through enemies and obstacles.
-The spell will cause Shiren's HP to not recover for ~30 turns.
-The spell can stack, with multiple instances of the spell causing Shiren's HP to decrease.
+The spell will disable Shiren's natural HP regeneration for ~30 turns.
+The spell can stack, with multiple instances of the spell causing Shiren's HP to decrease each turn.

 ![Dancing Polygon](../images/monsters/polygon_2.png)
 **Dancing Polygon** can perform a strange dance that causes Shiren to lose 30% of